From Posterior Sampling to Meaningful Diversity in Image Restoration: Introduction

 In this work, we question whether sampling from the posterior distribution is the optimal strategy for achieving \emph{meaningful} solution diversity in image restoration.
 Consider, for example, the task of inpainting a patch in the sky like the one depicted in the third row of Fig.~\ref{fig:teaser}.
 In this case, the posterior distribution would be entirely dominated by patches of partly cloudy sky.
 Repeatedly sampling patches from this distribution would, with very high probability, yield interchangeable results that appear as reproductions for any human observer.
 Locating a notably different result would therefore involve an exhausting, oftentimes prohibitively long, re-sampling sequence.
 In contrast, we argue that presenting a set of alternative completions depicting an airship, balloons, or even a parachutist would better convey the actual possible diversity to a user.

 Here we initiate the study of \emph{meaningfully diverse image restoration}, which aims at reflecting to a user the perceptual range of plausible solutions rather than adhering to their likelihood.
 We start by analyzing the nature of the posterior distribution, as estimated by existing diverse image restoration models, in the tasks of inpainting and super-resolution.
 We show both qualitatively and quantitatively that this posterior is quite often heavy tailed.
 As we illustrate, this implies that if the number of images presented to a user is restricted to \eg 5, then with very high probability this set is not going to be representative.
 Namely, it will typically exhibit low diversity and will not span the range of possible semantics.
-We then move on to explore several baseline techniques for sub-sampling a set of solutions produced by any given diverse generative model, so as to present users with a small diverse set of plausible restorations.
-Finally, we propose a practical approach that can endow any diffusion based image restoration models with the ability to produce small diverse sets, at a negligent computational overhead.
+We then move on to explore several baseline techniques for sub-sampling a large set of solutions produced by a posterior sampler, so as to present users with a small diverse set of plausible restorations.
+Finally, we propose a practical approach that can endow diffusion based image restoration models with the ability to produce small diverse sets.
 The findings of our analysis (both qualitatively and via a user study) suggest that techniques that explicitly seek to maximize distances between the presented images, whether by modifying the generation process or in post-processing, are significantly advantageous over random sampling from the posterior.

-Our contributions are therefore threefold: (i) We point out the inherent conceptual problem in posterior sampling and demonstrate the source of the problem; (ii) We analyse what constitutes meaningful diversity by exploring three baseline strategies for diverse sub-sampling; (iii) We propose a diffusion-based generation strategy to allow practical, meaningfully diverse restoration.